-3.1 Co-operate and comply with Children's Social Care for enquiries under section 47 of the Children Act 1989.

-- 3.2 Advocate that the Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; and this includes allowing practitioners to share information without consent (Keeping Children Safe in Education 2018). - 3.3 Complete reports and attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - 3.4 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - 3.5 The school's information sharing policy, which is located in the Staff Share Policy folder and available on request from the School Office, refers to confidentiality in line with 'Information sharing: advice for practitioners providing safeguarding services' (DfE, 2018).
+- 3.1 Co-operate and comply with Children's Social Care for enquiries under section 47 of the Children Act 1989. - 3.2 Advocate that the Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; and this includes allowing practitioners to share information without consent (Keeping Children Safe in Education 2020). - 3.3 Complete reports and attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - 3.4 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - 3.5 The school's information sharing policy is located in the Staff Share folder under Policies and may be downloaded.
+Hard copies are available from the School office on request)and refers to confidentiality in line with 'Information sharing: advice for practitioners providing safeguarding services' (DfE, 2018).

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file /721581/Information_sharing_advice_practitioners_safeguarding_services.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file /721581/Information\sharing\advice\practitioners\safeguarding\services.pdf